 That is pretty close to how we imagine life underwater might look like in our oceans today.
 National Geographic also reported that 80% of seabirds had eaten plastic, and by 2050, all sea creatures may live with some form of plastic-related disease or defect.
 This issue needs attention now more than ever.

-However, human activities have smothered the oceans with piles of trash and plastic over the past few years.
+Human activities have smothered the oceans with piles of trash and plastic over the past few years.
 Only Americans are generating 10.5million tons of plastic every year.
 Out of this, only 1 to 2% is recycled while the remaining goes to oceans.
-Every year humans are dumping more than 8 million tons of plastic into oceans.
+Every year humans dump more than 8 million tons of plastic into oceans.
 More than 70% of this plastic goes to the bottom of the water, where tiny creatures forming the food web base reside.

 Meanwhile, some of the plastic fragments are taken in by marine creatures, thus entering the food chain.
 When humans consume seafood, they fall prey to these toxic chemicals.
 Marine pollution has become one of the major issues the world is facing today.
 According to research, water pollution has impacted more than 267 species, including 44% sea birds,86% turtles, and 43% marine mammals.